Black Friday is just around the corner, and consumers everywhere will look to take advantage of the discount prices and do some Christmas shopping.

 Fake product reviews

-According to the CEO of Fakespot, a browser extension that identifies fake product reviews for users, fake amazon reviews have skyrocketed this year.
-A lot of fake reviews are written by bots, and usually feature unusual turns of phrase and are overpacked with keywords.
+According to the CEO of Fakespot, a browser extension that identifies fake product reviews, fake Amazon reviews have skyrocketed this year.
+Bots write a lot of these bogus reviews, and they usually feature unusual turns of phrase and are over-packed with technical jargon.

 However, humans are the culprits in many cases, often following a handsome payment from the product manufacturer.
 There are 'review exchange' clubs online in the dark corners of social media sites, where sellers on sites like Amazon will offer goods in return for overly generous comment.